massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Massachusetts Warrant Search

-Interested persons may conduct a Massachusetts warrant search by querying the police department, Sheriff's office, or courthouses in the judicial district where it was issued.
-Warrant records are also included in the iCORI database, which the Executive Office of Public Safety and Security (EOPSS) maintains.
-Additionally, private services and third-party websites can also provide warrant search services.
+Interested persons may conduct a Massachusetts warrant search by querying a local police department, such as the Boston PD, or Sheriff's offices, such as the Middlesex Sheriff’s Office or the Worcester Sheriff’s Office.
+Warrant details may also be accessible at courthouses in the judicial district where it was issued.
+Warrant records may also be included in the iCORI database, which the Executive Office of Public Safety and Security (EOPSS) maintains.
+Additionally, private services and third-party websites may also provide warrant search services.

 Are Warrants Public Records in Massachusetts?